palmetto/palm-cli/docs/source/introduction/viewpoint.rst

 Wait.
 Why Do My CLIs need a CLI?
 ================================

 For a seasoned Engineer, the idea of wrapping public software interfaces in an abstraction layer will probably set off some warning bells.
-Admittedly, at first glace palm can appear to add unnecessary complexity and “magic” to an already polished API.
+Admittedly, at first glance palm can appear to add unnecessary complexity and “magic” to an already polished API.
 For example, bringing up a docker-compose service stack:

 .. code:: bash